darthyoh/avlgo/README.md

 // Fine !
 And so on...
 ```

-When you add a new node (is a leaf) you're sure that this node in balanced, so you have to recursivly test the parent balance and perform 1 or 2 rotations.
+When you add a new node (a leaf) you're sure that this node in balanced, so you have to recursivly test the parent balance and perform 1 or 2 rotations.
 The rotation ensures the tree stay ordered and balanced.

-So you have to test the balance of the tree after adding or removing node in the tree (in THIS implementation, there's something different happening when you remove a node, see [Implementation decisions](#implementation-decisions) to know why)
+So you have to test the balance of the tree after adding or removing node in the tree.

 See [Wikipedia](https://en.wikipedia.org/wiki/AVL_tree) for more infos about what is an AVL Tree.

 In this implementation, the `Tree` struct represents our AVL.
 It is composed of `Node` structs, each of them is linked to its `Parent`, and eventually to their `Previous` and `Next` child.

 ## Installation